Skip to main content

 Probably the easiest way to describe the concept of a service within layline.io, is to claim that Services that of an external function calls.
 Very similar to the notion of web services.
 Such a function call can read or write data, or for example call an actual web service, and more.

-Services provide access to specific types of interfaces.
+Services provide connection and access to specific types of interfaces.
 There is for example a Service specialized on conversing with JDBC compatible databases.
 Another type of Service is specialized on Aerospike NoSQL storage, and yet another one for dealing with HTTP/S calls, etc.

 How to put Services to work